 7 Aug, 2019

 Creative agencies are big business.
-The industry for advertising, marketing, digital and creative strategists is growing increasingly competitive and new start-ups are leveraging technology to broaden their reach to prospective clients.
+Creative agencies include advertising agencies, marketing agencies, digital marketing agencies, and creative strategists.
+The creative agency space is growing increasingly competitive and new start-ups are leveraging technology to broaden their reach to prospective clients.
 In addition, large consultancy firms, such as Accenture Interactive and Deloitte Digital, are entering the market.

 According to research conducted by Technavio, the global market for creative agencies is forecast to grow at a Compound Annual Growth Rate (CAGR) of 5.58% until 2021.
 This prediction opens up a wealth of new opportunities for progressive agencies.

 In other research, the World Federation of Advertisers’ has found that clients give their current agency set-up 5.7 out of 10, where 1 is not fit for purpose and 10 is fit for purpose.
 Agencies rate themselves even lower at 5.2.
 Why is there such a performance gap?
 One suggestion is that agencies are not fulfilling their clients’ expectations in relation to strategy execution.

 What Are Creative Agencies?